MarcoGiordano96/DS_works/CTR Optimisation (GSC)/CTR_optimisation.md

 After the train/test split, we can scale our two sets to adjust their scale and make algorithms life easier.
 We use a function from the caret package to process data from the training data set and then apply the same preprocessing to the test data set.
+Be careful, as you need to scale test data by what seen in train data\!

 ``` r
 preProcValues <- preProcess(train_gsc[-4], method = c("center", "scale"))